 The major strategic partner in the project is the Gregory & Suzie Glazer Burt Boys & Girls Club.
 Each week Club youth plant, grow, and learn in the garden.
 This fosters interaction between Drake students, the BBGC, and the surrounding community by bringing different groups of students together in the garden.
 For example, Drake students usually volunteer to help teach the environmental curriculum to the BBGC students, which not only increases environmental learning for all parties but also fosters a sense of community.

 Sprout garden isn’t just for children we offer the use of our garden over the summer/fall for groups to come and volunteer.
 It’s a good way to give back to the community while also building teamwork and can create a more open space to get to know people better.

 Sprout was brought to life in the Summer of 2013 with the help of many community partners.
-Originally located on Forest Avenue, the garden was relocated fall of 2020 to it’s current, bigger, location on 30th Street.
-We are excited to see where this growing season will take us!
+Originally located on Forest Avenue, the garden was relocated fall of 2020 to its current, bigger, location on 30th Street.
+We are excited to see the continued growth each season will bring us!